jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-3/part-51b.md

 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"
 heading: "Part 51b"
-date: 2019-12-28
+weight: 138
+author: Ibn Khaldun
 ---

+Abu Dawud published a tradition relating to all in the chapter (on the Mahdi).

+It was transmitted by Fitr b.
+Khalifah, on the authority of:
+- al-Qasim b.
+Abi Bazzah
+  - Abu t-Tufayl
+    - Ali
+      - the Prophet

-Abu Dawud published a tradition relating to 'All in the chapter (on the Mahdi), as transmitted by Fitr b.
-Khalifah,<!-- 832 --> on the authority of al-Qasim b.
-Abi Bazzah, <!-- 833 --> on the authority of Abu t-Tufayl, 834 on the authority of 'Ali, on the authority of the Prophet, who said: "If only one day of the whole duration of the world remained, God would send a man of my family who will fill the world with justice, as it had been filled with injustice." <!-- 835 -->
+The Prophet said: "If only one day of the whole duration of the world remained, God would send a man of my family who will fill the world with justice, as it had been filled with injustice." <!-- 835 -->

 Fitr b.
+Khalifah was considered reliable by:
+- Ahmad (b.
+Hanbal)
+- Yahya b. al-Qattan
+- Ibn Ma'in
+- an-Nasa'i
+- and others

+But al 'Ijli said:

-Khalifah was considered reliable by Ahmad (b.
-Hanbal), Yahya b. al-Qattan, Ibn Ma'in,836 an-Nasa'i, and others, but al 'Ijli said= "He is 'good' in his traditions, (but) he has some pro-Shi'ah bias."
+"He is 'good' in his traditions, (but) he has some pro-Shi'ah bias."
 Ibn Ma'in once said= "He is a reliable person and a Shi'ah."

 Ahmad b.
 Abdallah b.
 Yunus 837 said= "We used to go and see Fitr, but he is rejected, and we did not write down (traditions) on his authority."